emiranda04/aes/README.md

 Allows to encrypt/decrypt individual files or directory contents.

+## Platform ##

+The first commit of this app was written for Windows but I decided to port it to Mac since its termnal is very friendly.
+Also, I get the benefit of coding both in Swift and C# using the same computer without having to switch machines.

 ## How to use ##

 1. Create a C# console application and add the files to it.